Chair

 Johanna Kalb

 Dean Kalb is a graduate of Yale Law School and the Johns Hopkins University School of Advanced International Studies where she completed her M.A. in International Relations with a focus on African Studies.
-After law school, she served as a clerk for the Honorable E. Grady Jolly of the United States Court of Appeals for the Fifth Circuit and the Honorable Ellen Segal Huvelle of the District Court of the District of Columbia.
-She is admitted to practice in the States of Mississippi and New York.
+After law school, she served as a clerk for the Honorable E. Grady Jolly of the United States Court of Appeals for the Fifth Circuit and for the Honorable Ellen Segal Huvelle of the District Court of the District of Columbia.
+She is admitted to practice in the states of Mississippi and New York.

 Back to Board of Trustees listing